eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 - I would vote for Alice over Bob, Alice over Clark, and Alice over Dylan.
 - I would vote for Bob over Dylan, and Clark over Dylan.
+- Bob and Clark are *about the same*, I don't have a strong preference between them.
+Maybe they're both just meh, while Alice is amazing, and Dylan is terrible.

 The single ranked ballot thus allows us to simulate how voters *might* vote in each theoretical matchup, and thus have an idea if there is a Condorcet winner.
 By ranking Bob and Clark equally, I am indicating that I have no preference between them in a head-to-head matchup.
 We make only a single assumption: